malbiruk/driftwm/README.md

 Think Figma or Google Maps, but for your desktop.
 Your screen is a viewport onto an infinite canvas where windows live.
 Pan around to find what you need, zoom out to see everything at once, zoom back in to focus.
-Place windows anywhere — there are no edges, no workspaces, no grids.

 Zoom is cursor-anchored — the point under your cursor stays fixed as you zoom in or out, just like pinch-to-zoom on a map.
 Multiple monitors are just